vertica/vertica-containers/one-node-ce/dockerhub.md

 - vsql on the host
 - An external client using the `5433` and`5444` port

-## Persisting data
+# Persistence

-This container mounts a [Docker volume](https://docs.docker.com/storage/volumes/) named `vertica-data` in the container to persist data for the Vertica database.
-A Docker volume is used instead of a mounted host directory for the following reasons:
+This container mounts a [Docker volume](https://docs.docker.com/storage/volumes/) named `vertica-data` to persist data for the Vertica database.
+A Docker volume provides the following advantages over a mounted host directory:
 * Cross-platform acceptance.
 Docker volumes are compatible with Linux, MacOS, and Microsoft Windows.
 * The container runs with different username to user-id mappings.
 A container with a mounted host directory might create files that you cannot inspect or delete because they are owned by a user that is determined by the Docker daemon.

 > **Note**: A Docker volume is represented on the host filesystem as a directory.
 These directories are created automatically and stored at `/var/lib/docker/volumes/`.
 Each volume is stored under `./volumename/_data/`.
 A small filesystem might might limit the amount of data you can store in your database.

-### Bind mounts
+## Bind mounts

 As an alternative to a Docker volume, you can use a [bind mount](https://docs.docker.com/storage/bind-mounts/) to persist data to another directory with sufficient disk space:
 ```sh